Skip to main content

 Overview

-Leg pain isn’t “just a back issue” for many people with suspected or diagnosed endometriosis or adenomyosis.
-It can show up as aching, burning, heaviness, cramping, or sharp, shooting pain that starts in the pelvis, buttock, or low back and radiates into one or both legs—sometimes resembling sciatica.
-Some people notice it most during periods, while others feel it cyclically around ovulation or as a daily, chronic symptom.
+Leg pain in people with suspected or diagnosed endometriosis or adenomyosis is often misunderstood.
+It may present as aching, burning, heaviness, cramping, or sharp, shooting sensations that originate deep in the pelvis or buttock and radiate into one or both legs—sometimes closely resembling sciatica.
+For some, symptoms flare during menstruation; for others, they follow a cyclical pattern around ovulation or persist as a daily, chronic source of pain.

 In endometriosis, endometrial-like tissue can grow outside the uterus and trigger inflammation, scarring, and irritation in areas that “talk to” pelvic nerves.
 Even if endometriosis is not directly on a major nerve, deep disease, adhesions, and pelvic floor muscle guarding can create referred pain patterns—meaning the source is in the pelvis, but the pain is felt in the leg.